 Having a minimalist mind set has totally shaped me into a happier, healthier more at peace person than I ever used to be.
 People hear about the minimalist movement and assume that it is all tiny houses and living with nothing but a bed and a back pack.
 Let me put these rumors to rest and tell you that it goes far beyond things.
 That’s the point entirely.
 It means not letting things have a hold of you anymore; whether those things are materials, foods or even a job status.
 At the end of the day, we can’t take any of these things with us.
 At the end of your life you won’t remember the closet of clothes or your super awesome car.
 Your job title won’t matter.
 How you lived will matter.
 Who you made an impact on will matter.
-Having a minimalist mindset means stress free living, guilt free eating, no more shopping addictions, no more credit card debt, more traveling and more happy days.
+Having a minimalist mindset means stress free living, guilt free, wise eating, no more shopping addictions, no more credit card debt, more traveling and more happy days.

 Working toward minimalism it is absolutely essential that you know what you want out of life.
 Get specific and don’t let anything deter you from your goals.
 Even if that means you want a big house on a lake and a yacht.
-Yes, even a minimalist mindset can get you tons of stuff.

 Personally, I want a life where I don’t spend my weekends doing a ton of yard or house work.
 I want to travel, soak up my family and friends, feel good in my body, live a long time and do it without financial stress.
 This coming from a girl who used to buy a new pair of shoes (or more) every month.
 Shopping was essential to my happiness (although it added to my stress) and credit card debt was something I enjoyed racking up and paying off.
 It was an endless cycle of temporarily getting what I wanted and never getting what I wanted long term.
 My family and I would take fun long vacations and I would buy a ton of souvenirs, Starbucks on the credit card every day and going out to eat at all the coolest places.
 Non of this is bad stuff, but it was ultimately taking me away from most of my goals.
 After vacation ended, it was like a hamster wheel of trying to play catch up and get the credit card paid off.
+Don’t miss how we finally paid off our debts.
 We had cupboards filled with mugs and shot glasses from different cities and places and they spent 364 days a year collecting dust.
 My kids grew out of their souvenir t-shirts and now they are sitting in a memory box surviving no purpose.

 There is no easier way to get yourself started on a minimalist diet than simply tweaking a few things in your mind.
 Switching your mind into total happiness mode.
 This is when your list of goals comes into play and will test your ability to say, “no.” Before you do anything, buy anything, go anywhere or eat anything ask yourself these few things: